nbittich/adana/README.md

 ### Manipulate arrays

 Arrays are declared like in javascript but are "immutable".
-After declaration, you cannot (yet) push new data in them. in order to that, you have to concat them with another array using the "+" operator.
+After declaration, you cannot (yet) push new data in them. to do that, you have to concatenate them with another array using the "+" operator.

 ```python
 >> arr = [] # declare an empty array